Diving and Hyperbaric Medicine: Instructions for authors

 Additional notes regarding referencing in DHM are:

-• If using EndNote to prepare the references in the document see EndNote website for advice.
-Once accepted, the final version of the submitted text should have all EndNote field codes removed.
+- If using EndNote or another reference manager to prepare the references in the document see EndNote website for advice.
+Once accepted, the final version of the submitted text should have all field codes removed.

 Tables must not be embedded in the main manuscript document.
 They are to be uploaded as separate Word documents (one document per table) in Manuscript Manager (use the ‘other’ category when asked to select a description of the document being uploaded).
 Name the document with the first author’s name and table number as appropriate.
 Tables need to be labelled at the top of the page with first author name and the Table number.

-Tables should be presented using MS Word table format with frames shown, auto-formatted to fit content.
+Tables should be presented using MS Word table format with cells framed.
+Please do not use bolded lines or shading in the table.
+The editorial team will format the table in the journal style provided the preceding simple instructions are followed.
 Please avoid complicated, large tables whenever possible.
 Very large tables (full page or more) may not be incorporated into the final article but, rather, displayed in the journal website as additional material at the Editor’s discretion.

 The title of the table and caption are not to be included in the table.
 These appear in the ‘legends and captions’ section at the end of the manuscript document.
-Legends should generally contain fewer than 40 words and should be thorough enough to be understood independently of the main text.
+Captions generally contain fewer than 40 words and should be thorough enough to be understood independently of the main text.
+Any abbreviations or acronyms used in the table should be defined (in alphabetical order) at the end of the caption.

 The table must be mentioned within the text of the article, e.g., “Differences in rates of decompression illness were not significant (Table 1)”, etc. The approximate positions of tables and figures should also be identified in the manuscript text.